nextflow-io/training/docs/nf_template/1_introduction.md

 ## Audience & prerequisites

-Please note that this is **not** a beginners workshop and familiarity with Nextflow, the command line, and common file formats is assumed.
+Please note that this is **not** a beginner's workshop and familiarity with Nextflow, the command line, and common file formats is assumed.

 **Prerequisites**